SCARLETT PERDEREAU

 • devising and choreography: developing a movement vocabulary and a choreographic score

-• mentoring and feedback on existing work, facilitating research and development, or coaching for auditions and performance
+• mentoring and feedback on existing work, facilitating R&D, or coaching for auditions and performance

 Intensives and residencies provide more time together for: